 Please review our guide to import the LAS file into AutoCAD Civil 3D here.

-- Enter an email address to receive the exported map.
-Select Point Cloud (.las) as the Data Type, and finish by clicking Export to submit your request.
-After a few minutes, your requested data will be waiting in your inbox!
+Finish by clicking Export to submit your request.
+After a few minutes, your requested data will be waiting in your email' inbox!

 Now that you have your data:

 - Upon receipt of your exported files in your email inbox, click the download link to get a zipped file containing your data.
 When prompted, save the file to your computer.